7-Eleven: Cambodia

-On August 30, 2021, 7-Eleven and Thailand's CP Group opened the first 7-Eleven store in Phnom Penh’s Chroy Changvar district.
+On August 30, 2021, 7-Eleven and Thailand's Charoen Pokphand opened the first 7-Eleven store in Phnom Penh's Chroy Changvar district.
 The company hinted at plans to open at least six more stores in Phnom Penh in 2021.
 According to plans, products from local small- and medium-sized enterprises (SME) sold in 7-Eleven in Cambodia will comprise at least 50 percent of the stock.